 As I reflected on my answers, I recognized they aren't necessarily trends but truisms that are way too common in the industry.
 I also realized that I chose the responses I did because of the increasingly dangerous exposure they create in difficult economic times.

 Those difficult times may not be too far away.
-An October 16, 2022, article in the Wall Street Journal references a prediction by economists—the likelihood of a recession within the next 12 months is at 63%, up from a forecast of 49% just three months earlier.
+An October 16, 2022, article in the Wall Street Journal references an economists' prediction—the likelihood of a recession within the next 12 months is at 63%, up from a forecast of 49% just three months earlier.
 It's time for agencies to reverse these trends and prepare for a worsening economic environment.

 How can you do that with an imminent recession?
 Future-proof your agency by steering it away from these following bad habits that lead to poor performance.